MehranAkbar/MehranAkbar/README.md

 I'm a dedicated full-stack developer with a keen eye for crafting seamless, responsive, and modern web applications.
 My expertise lies in building robust backend systems with **Django** and creating dynamic, user-friendly interfaces using **React**, **JavaScript**, and modern CSS frameworks like **Tailwind** and **Bootstrap**.

 ### What I Do:
-- 🖥️ Backend Development with Django — scalable, secure APIs & systems
+- 🖥️ Backend Development with Django or Fast API — scalable, secure APIs & systems
-- ⚛️ Frontend Development using React, HTML5, CSS3, JavaScript & jQuery
+- ⚛️ Frontend Development using React, TypeScript, Next JS, HTML5, CSS3, JavaScript & jQuery
 - 🎨 Styling with Tailwind CSS & Bootstrap for sleek, responsive designs
 - 🔗 Integration of third-party APIs: Google, Stripe, Facebook, YouTube, Binance, and more
 - 📈 Delivering clean, maintainable code that meets business needs and user expectations